yardsale8/stat489_book/_sources/FunctionalListProcessing/MoreAboutPythonFunctions.txt

 How does that work?
 It turns out that we can design similar functions using the variable arguments in our definition.
-When we use ``*args`` as a parameter, Python will except any number of arguments and give them to us in a tuple named ``args``.
+When we use ``*args`` as a parameter, Python will accept any number of arguments and give them to us in a tuple named ``args``.
 You should think of ``*args`` to represent *zero or more arguments* stored in a tuple named ``args``.
 In the case of the ``add`` function, we can simply apply the ``sum`` function to this tuple to get the sum of all the